Carbonatite: Known examples

 In 2017, the discovery of a new carbonatite deposit was confirmed north-west of Prince George, British Columbia, in a region termed the "Rocky Mountain Rare Metal Belt".

 The volcano Ol Doinyo Lengai, in the East African Rift is the world's only active carbonatite volcano.
 Other older carbonatite volcanoes are located in the same region, including Mount Homa.

 Economic importance

-Carbonatites may contain economic or anomalous concentrations of rare-earth elements, phosphorus, niobium–tantalum, uranium, thorium, copper, iron, titanium, vanadium, barium, fluorine, zirconium, and other rare or incompatible elements.
+Carbonatites may contain economic or anomalous concentrations of rare-earth elements (REEs), phosphorus, niobium–tantalum, uranium, thorium, copper, iron, titanium, vanadium, barium, fluorine, zirconium, and other rare or incompatible elements.
 Apatite, barite and vermiculite are among the industrially important minerals associated with some carbonatites.

 Trace elements are extremely enriched in carbonatites, and they have the highest concentration of lanthanides of any known rock type.
 The largest REE-carbonatite deposits are Bayan Obo, Mountain Pass, Maoniuping, and Mount Weld.

 Vein deposits of thorium, fluorite, or rare-earth elements may be associated with carbonatites and may be hosted internal to or within the metasomatized aureole of a carbonatite.

 As an example, the Palabora complex of South Africa has produced significant copper (as chalcopyrite, bornite and chalcocite), apatite, vermiculate along with lesser magnetite, linnaeite (cobalt), baddeleyite (zirconium–hafnium), and by-product gold, silver, nickel and platinum.

+Popular culture

+The generic stone found in the video game Minecraft has been theorised to be carbonatite.